China-UK-ZSL/Resources_for_KZSL/ZS-IMGC/ZSL_Dataset/README.md

 2. `att_splits.mat` includes the following fields:
-    - att: columns correpond to class attribute vectors normalized to have unit l2 norm, following the classes order in allclasses.txt
+    - att: columns correspond to class attribute vectors normalized to have unit l2 norm, following the classes order in allclasses.txt
     - original_att: the original class attribute vectors without normalization
     - trainval_loc: instances indexes of train+val set features (for only seen classes) in resNet101.mat
     - test_seen_loc: instances indexes of test set features for seen classes